Jacob M. Howard: Early life

-Start of career
+Career

+Beginnings

-He was city attorney of Detroit in 1834 and joined the unofficial militia Governor Stevens T. Mason formed for the Toledo War in 1835–1836.
-Howard was a member of the Michigan House of Representatives in 1838.
+Howard was city attorney of Detroit in 1834 and joined the unofficial militia Governor Stevens T. Mason formed for the Toledo War in 1835–1836.
+Howard served as a member of the Michigan House of Representatives in 1838, representing Wayne County as a Whig.

 Howard was elected as a Whig to the US House of Representatives for the 27th Congress, serving from March 4, 1841, to March 3, 1843.
 He was not a candidate for renomination in 1842, and resumed practicing law in Detroit.
 Howard became identified with the anti-slavery wing of the Whig Party, and campaigned for presidential nominees Henry Clay (1844), Zachary Taylor (1848), and Winfield Scott (1852).

 Convinced after the 1852 election that the Whig Party was no longer a viable organization for abolitionists, he helped draw up the platform of the first Republican Party convention, held in Jackson, Michigan, in 1854.
 According to several sources, it was Howard who chose the name "Republican" for the new party.
 Howard was the first Republican nominee for Michigan Attorney General.
 He was elected and served from 1855 to 1861.

 Howard was widely read in the classics, history, law, and literature, and published the memoirs of the Empress Joséphine after translating them from the original French.